 Cleaning with washing up liquid does not kill the bacteria, but removes them into the waste water.
 Because of this, change the water you wash utensils in regularly.

-While it is possible to clean with cold water, using warm water will ensure that the washing up liquid lathers up properly.
+While it is possible to clean with cold water, using warm water will ensure that the washing up liquid lathers up properly and will help break down food particles.
 It is important that it lathers so it can be more effective at removing the bacteria.